AJO Ambulance Services

 Revisions to the Notice: Ajo Ambulance reserves the rights to change the terms of this Notice at any time and the changes will be effective immediately and will apply to all protected health information that we maintain.
 Any material changes to the Notice will be promptly posted in our facilities and posted to our web site if we maintain one.
 You can get a copy of the latest version of the Notice by contacting the privacy officer listed below.

-Your Legal Rights and Complaints: You also have the right to complain to us or to the Secretary of the United State Department of Health and Human Services if you believe your privacy rights have been violated.
-You will not be retaliated against in any way for filling a complaint with us or to the government.
-Should you have any questions, comments or complaints you may direct all inquires to the privacy officer listed at the end of this Notice.
-Individuals will not be retaliated against for filling a complaint.
+Your Legal Rights and Complaints: You also have the right to complain to us or to the Secretary of the United States Department of Health and Human Services if you believe your privacy rights have been violated.
+You will not be retaliated against in any way for filing a complaint with us or to the government.
+Should you have any questions, comments, or complaints you may direct all inquires to the privacy officer listed at the end of this Notice.
+Individuals will not be retaliated against for filing a complaint.

 A “Breach” means the acquisition, access, use, or disclosure of unsecured PHI(Protected Health Information) in a manner not permitted under the Privacy Rule which compromises the security or privacy of the PHI.